 By Mohammed Tijjani, Kaduna.

-Recall that seven NSCDC personnel and five others were killed by bandits in a bandits’ ambush at Kuriga village in Birnin Gawri Local Government Area of the state on Monday.
+The seven personnel and other fives were killed in an ambush in Kuriga village in Chikun Local Government Area on Jan.
+9, while performing their duties.